 Over my break, I kinda stepped back from the old bloggety blog and took one of the views from 40,000 feet.
 Yikes, I sound so corporate.
 But I did, and something very noticeable stood out to me.
-House Of Hipsters took a weird turn from home decor to being more DIY driven.
+House Of Hipsters took a weird turn from home decor to being more DIY-driven.
 Wait, what???
-How did that happened?
-Don’t get me wrong, I love the DIYs, cocktails and recipes, but I need to get a bit more home decor back into the loop.
+How did that happen?
+Don’t get me wrong, I love the DIYs, cocktails, and recipes, but I need to get a bit more home decor back into the loop.

 The evidence is pictured here.
 In my living room.
 It screams, “Don’t look at me!
 I’m hideous!”
 So what did I do about it?
 Well, I can tell you one thing, I’ve been sitting here for the past 4 months asking myself that same question.